 Behavioral segmentation is similar to psychographic segmentation on the basis that it is less concrete than demographic or geographic segmentation.
 Behavioral segmentation is the practice of dividing consumers into groups according to any of the following attributes: usage, loyalties, awareness, occasions, knowledge, liking, and purchase patterns.

 Behavioral segmentation can be used in a variety of ways.
-When segmenting based on awareness, companies may opt to send their loyal customers one ad campaign, whereas target an additional campaign to prospective customers who have yet to build a relationship with the brand.
+When segmenting based on awareness, companies may opt to send their loyal customers one ad campaign, whereas targeting an additional campaign to prospective customers who have yet to build a relationship with the brand.

-When segmenting based on occasions, companies can target consumers who are less price sensitive during times like graduation season and the holiday season.
+When segmenting based on occasions, companies can target consumers who are less price-sensitive during times like graduation season and the holiday season.